Your Guide to Whole Wheat vs Whole Grain

 Whole wheat and whole-wheat products can offer the health benefits you are seeking, but you might consider the following for extra credit.

-Quinoa is a whole grain that is a source of complete protein, unlike other grains.
-(Quinoa is technically an herb, but nutritionally like a grain).
+- Quinoa is a whole grain that is a source of complete protein, unlike other grains.
+(It is technically an herb, but nutritionally like a grain).

 Whole Wheat and Gluten-Free Grains